patrickromeromccafferty/wetgrain/about.md

 # about

 Wet Grain is an annual print magazine for new poetry in English.
 Its fifth, most recent issue, guest-edited by Leo Boix & Nat Teitler FRSL & published in July 2024, spotlighted the work of Latinx poets living in the UK.
+It also featured work in translation from across Latin America.

-Since 2020, it has included the work of emerging poets alongside recipients of awards including the Pulitzer, a MacArthur Fellowship, the Pushcart Prize, the German Book Prize, and the Eric Gregory.
+Since 2020, the magazine has included the work of emerging poets alongside recipients of awards including the Pulitzer, a MacArthur Fellowship, the Pushcart Prize, the German Book Prize, and the Eric Gregory.

 Each issue, selected poets are invited to contribute a short piece of commentary on a poem included in the issue.
 As of Issue Five, we also publish interviews and flash essays.
 Covers feature commissioned etchings and are hand-printed, making each copy an original print.

-Submissions are open for Issue Six, guest-edited by Nasim Luczaj, Eloise Birtwhistle, & Charles Lang, until the 4th April 2025 (see our submission guidelines [here](submit.mc))
+Submissions are open for Issue Six, guest-edited by Nasim Luczaj, Eloise Birtwhistle, & Charles Lang, until the 4th April 2025 (see our submission guidelines [here](submit.md))

 The magazine was founded by Christian Lemay & Patrick Romero McCafferty and is based in Edinburgh, Scotland.